 - If staff member declines, and chooses at a future date to receive the vaccination series, it will be made available at no cost.

 All exposure incidents shall be reported to Regional Manager immediately following the incident.
 Regional Manager will notify Health Consultant and incident will be investigated and documented.

 - Exposed staff person with assistance of Regional Manager will fill out an Exposure Incident Report (Form A) and a Exposure History and Consent Form (Form C).
 Form C must be signed by the exposed staff person for permission to release confidential information to her/his health care provider and for the return of the health care provider written opinion.

-- Health Provider will then return source individual history and consent (Form B) to Health Consultant to review and pass on to test to Operations Director.
+- Health Provider will then return source individual history and consent (Form B) to Health/Safety Consultant to review and pass on to test to Operations Director.